 Nearly every time, they don’t.

-Resources like Hubspot are good to refer to, but Sales Development is far too complex for a simple catch-all discovery in one place.
+Resources like Hubspot are OK to refer to, but Sales Development is far too complex for a simple catch-all discovery in one place.
 There is no Sales Development Wikipedia.
 There's no website, forum, or blog that lists all industry best practices and standards.

-In Sales Development you have to pay for knowledge, via hiring consulting firms or spending your own time working hands on for a successful Sales Development leader.
+In Sales Development, you have to pay for knowledge, either by hiring a consulting firm or spending your own time working for a successful Sales Development leader.

 There are just no free best practices for Sales Development online.

 Many people assume that Sales Development has a relation to Sales.
 But, Sales experience is not a substitute for Sales Development experience.